swapnilsparsh/30DaysOfJavaScript/75 - Movie Search App/README.md

 ## Overview

 The Movie Search App allows users to search for movies and view popular, editor's picks, and recommended movies.
-The app fetches data from the TMDB API and displays it in a user-friendly interface.
+The app fetches data from the OMDB API and displays it in a user-friendly interface.

 ## Features

 - Search for movies by name
 - View popular movies
 - Explore editor's picks
-- See recommended movies based on a selected movie
 - Responsive design
 - Skeleton loading screens for better user experience